 *No fancy cutter here…I found that a Crown Royal glass from my cabinet makes the perfect sized circles.

-Step 7: Place cut out circles on baking sheet.
+Step 7: Place cut out circles on a greased baking sheet.
 Glaze the tops of scones with beaten egg.

 Step 8: Bake 10-12 minutes or until they are well-risen and golden.
 Cool on a rack for 10-15 minutes.